Jtcraig513/jake-craig-capstone/README.md

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.

 Home page/Large searchbar.
 This will be the main and core screen of the project.
+Starts with the Home Page screenshot, then animates over to the searchbar.
 The searchbar and dropdown take up the majority of the screen.
 Selecting a movie navigates to movie details page

 There is a profile icon in the header which leads to the profile page, containing user information.